iSylleo/hugo-theme-OriginStart/README.md

 hugo
 ```

-It will build the site in `public` directory.
+It will build the site in the `public` directory.

 ## Configuration

 See [`config.yaml`](./exampleSite/config.yaml).

 ## Thanks

+Thanks to the following projects (no orders):

 * [Font Awesome](https://fontawesome.com/icons?d=gallery)
 * [Hugo](https://gohugo.io)